Carson River: Watershed

 The 205 mi Carson River watershed encompasses 3966 sqmi and includes two major forks in the Sierra Nevada in its upper watershed region.
 The 74 mi East Fork rises on the north slopes of Sonora Peak (itself just north of Sonora Pass at about 10400 ft in southern Alpine County, southeast of Markleeville in the Carson-Iceberg Wilderness.
 The 40 mi West Fork rises in the Sierras near Carson Pass and Lost Lakes at 9000 ft elevation and flows northeast into Nevada, joining the East Fork about 1 mi southeast of Genoa.
 The Carson River then flows north 18 mi to the end of the upper watershed at Mexican Dam just southeast of Carson City.
 In the middle watershed, the river runs generally northeast from Carson City across Lyon County, past Dayton.
 The middle watershed ends in eastern Churchill County at the Lahontan Dam.
-Here, river flows are augmented by water from the Truckee River and stored in the Lake Lahontan reservoir.
+Here, river flows are augmented by water from the Truckee River and stored in the Lahontan Reservoir.
 Downstream from the dam (in the lower watershed), much of the water is used for irrigation in the vicinity of Fallon, with limited flows continuing northeast into the Carson Sink.

 Clear Creek, which begins at about 8780 ft on Snow Valley Peak (Toiyabe National Forest, Carson Range) west of Carson City, is the only perennial tributary of the Carson River mainstem, and is protected by the Nature Conservancy.